Can’t find the answer? Please email us at email@example.com

 For pet insurance, it wouldn’t be fair that the same premium applied for a Miniature Fox Terrier puppy and a 10 year old Great Dane.
 The veterinary risks and treatment costs will obviously differ significantly between these two extreme examples.

 Petsecure Pet Insurance works like most other forms of insurance (except Health Insurance for humans), where the premium charged is calculated on “risk” factors associated with the insured risk (in the case of our policies, a pet).
 For example, motor insurance premiums are based on factors such as the make and type of vehicle, age and experience of the driver, where the vehicle is kept and so on.
 Life insurance premiums will be affected by factors such as age, gender, occupation and health history of the life insurance.
 It’s the same with pet insurance, where factors include the breed and age of the pet, location, and whether the pet is de-sexed or not, as these are risk factors.
+The following explains how the premium is calculated for new and renewing policies.

 Q. Why is vet care so expensive?